drivendataorg/competition-winners/README.md

 ## Background

 DrivenData runs machine learning competitions to help non-profits, NGOs, governments, and other social impact organizations use data science in service of humanity.
 Part of DrivenData's mission is to enable data scientists and non-profits to learn from the work that is done in these competitions.
-To this end, the code submitted by winners is released under an open source license for others to learn from, use, and adapt.
+To this end, the code submitted by winners for almost all DrivenData competitions are released under a permissive open source license for others to learn from, use, and adapt.

 ## What's in this Repository

-This repository contains code prodvided by the winners of [competitions](https://www.drivendata.org/competitions/) hosted on DrivenData.
-Feel free to browse to any particular competition's winning repository or just clone all of the winning code to learn from!
+This repository makes it easy to find code prodvided by the winners of [competitions](https://www.drivendata.org/competitions/) hosted on DrivenData.
+Use the list below to browse to any particular competition's winning repository; or, you can clone this repository to get all of the code at once.

 ### Winning Submissions